Aorta3698/catalan_toolbox/README.md

 ### Enumeration
 - [x] Mutze lib imported and now able to enumerate pattern avoiding binary trees.
+- [x] Generalize the above to all Catalan structures.
-- [x] Able to visualize pattern avoiding binary trees.
+- [x] Able to visualize pattern avoiding Calatan structures.
+- [x] Save all of the above to svg on the disk.
 - [ ] Able to enumerate generalized Catalan structures lexicographically via an interator.

 ### Other